 Lee Harvey Oswald (1939-1963) was the young man who in November 1963 shot and killed President John F. Kennedy with a sniper rifle in Dallas, Texas (unless you think he didn’t, but I’d have to be crazy to get into that here).

 Hey!
 Sho Kosugi!
-Is that the kind of thing you have with rice and a little mori wrapper … it’s Chinese.
+Is that the kind of thing you have with rice and a little mori wrapper … it’s, ah, food.
+Chinese food.